12 Ways to Make Every Interaction With Customers Fantastic (+ Expert Tips)

 • A customer sees an advertisement for your brand on social media and comments on it.

-• A customer signs up for your email newsletter to receive weekly updates and promotions.
+• A customer signs up for your email newsletter for weekly updates and promotions.

-• A customer goes to one of your company events.
+• A customer attends one of your company events.

 Customer Interactions in Sales

-• A customer calls your support line and asks to speak with a sales representative.
+• A customer calls your business to inquire about a product.

-• A customer visits your website and decides to open a live chat conversation with a sales representative.
+• A customer initiates a live chat conversation with a sales rep on your site.

 Customer Interactions in Customer Service